 A gateway to the Grampians and Pyrenees wine regions, Ararat is the perfect base to set up for a winery road trip.
 Cruise from cellar door to cellar door and while you're on the road, be sure to check out the many cafes, provedores and restaurants, serving up fresh local produce and gourmet treats.

 Travel back in time to Australia's golden era and learn about the experiences of Chinese miners at the Gum San Chinese Heritage Centre.
 Ararat's rich gold rush history was unique in that it was the only town in Australia founded and developed by Chinese migrants.

 Grab a guide from the Ararat & Grampians Visitor Information Centre and take a self-guided tour around the town's iconic landmarks.
-Continue your historic trip and learn about the haunting past of J Ward, a bluestone jail which once housed Victoria's criminally insane.
-Extend your stay with a spooky tour of Aradale, the country's largest abandoned psychiatric asylum.
+Delve into the haunting past of J Ward, a bluestone jail which once housed Victoria's criminally insane and extend your stay with a spooky tour of Aradale, the country's largest abandoned psychiatric asylum.

 Stop by the Ararat Regional Art Gallery and see the extensive range of contemporary textile and fibre art collections.
 After checking out the artworks, take a stroll and marvel at the art deco building, complemented by the surrounding Victorian architecture.

 Time your visit to coincide with the annual Jailhouse Rock Festival.
 The rock and roll festival attracts acts from around Australia and visitors flock in each year to celebrate all things 50s and 60s, from vintage cars to rockabilly music and fashion.